Introduction

 -

-This guide explains what OTP is, how OTP works, different OTP types, HOTP vs TOTP, OTP limitations, modern OTP threats, and the best ways to use OTP safely.
+This guide explains OTP meaning, what is an OTP code, what is the OTP code, how OTP works, different types of OTPs (HOTP vs TOTP), OTP limitations, modern OTP threats, and the best ways to use OTP safely.

 -